OpenZeppelin/defender-serverless/README.md

 ### Block Explorer Api Keys

-Exported serverless configurations with Block Explorer Api Keys will not contain the `key` field but instead a `keyHash` field which is a keccak256 hash of the key.
-This must be replaced with the actual `key` field (and `keyHash` removed) before deploying
+Exported serverless configurations with Block Explorer Api Keys will not contain the `key` field but instead a `key-hash` field which is a keccak256 hash of the key.
+This must be replaced with the actual `key` field (and `key-hash` removed) before deploying

 ### Secrets (Autotask)